3dim-computational-imaging/3dim-website/content/authors/tianfu-wang/_index.md

 user_groups:
   - Affiliated Students
 ---

-Tianfu Wang is a master’s student in the Computer Science Department of ETH Zürich and closely collaborates with the Computational 3D Imaging and Measurment Lab .
-Tianfu earned his bachelor degree in Computer Science and Mathematics from Northwestern University in June 2021.
-He works with Prof. Florian Willomitzer and Prof. Oliver Cossairt on eye tracking using deflectometry.
-He also worked with Prof. Jack Tumblin on fluid simulation visualization.
-Tianfu’s current research interests include computational imaging, computer vision, as well as neural and differentiable rendering.
+Tianfu Wang is a PhD student in the Intelligent Sensing Lab at the University of Maryland, College Park.
+He collaborates closely with the Computational 3D Imaging and Measurement Lab on projects relating to deflectometry.
+Tianfu earned his Master's degree in Computer Science at ETH Zürich and his Bachelor's degree at Northwestern University.
+Tianfu is interested in computational imaging and generative AI for computer vision.